AliciaSchep/AliciaSchep/README.md

 My graduate school projects are the ones in the pinned repositories that are part of the GreenleafLab organization.
 During graduate school I also developed as part of an internship with Genentech the [iheatmapr](https://github.com/ropensci/iheatmapr) package for interactive heatmaps in R.

-Most of my side projects are around data visualization -- I've contributed to the `vegawidget` ecoysystem of R packages, and created the [vlbuildr](https://github.com/vegawidget/vlbuildr) package, which is a (still-experimental) port of vega-lite to R via an auto-generated api.
+Most of my side projects are around data visualization -- I've contributed to the `vegawidget` ecoysystem of R packages, and created the [vegabrite](https://github.com/vegawidget/vegabrite) package, which is a port of vega-lite to R via an auto-generated api.